Travels with V

 Saints and spirits in the mountains

 On top of the church steps an old and bent woman is swinging a smoking tin can while murmuring something.
-She is a shaman and protecting this place, the epicenter of mayan religion in Guatemala, from evil spirits.
-And in the cemetery of Chichicastenango we find other schamans and other holy places where offerings are burnt.
+She is a shaman and performs a ritual protecting this place, which is the epicenter of mayan religion in Guatemala, from evil spirits.
+And in the cemetery of Chichicastenango we find other schamans and holy places where offerings are burnt.

 But actually, the market in Chichicastenango is most famous for its vibrant colours, especially in the dresses the women wear, weave and sell here.

-Returning from the cemetary we pop into a kind of warehouse and workshop for costumes that dancers wear in the traditional and ceremonial street dances in the Fiesta de Santo Tomas, a festival in the city.
-The costumes are unbelievably complex and flamboyant and the dancer also wear a wooden face mask.
+Returning from the cemetary we pop into a kind of warehouse and workshop for costumes that dancers wear in the traditional and ceremonial street dances in the Fiesta de Santo Tomas, a city festival.
+The costumes are unbelievably complex and flamboyant and the dancers also wear wooden face masks depicting men or animals.

 Guatemala is a country with grave differences in the conditions of life and the indigenous people are always worst off.
 But we’re now about to see some places far away from the tourist trails where things are actually done to improve the lives of the poor mayans!